patrickromeromccafferty/wetgrain/editorial1.md

 towel of the wind.’ <br>
 <br>
 It’s this type of graininess, an organic, wilful agitation of experience that defines these <br>
-poems in the fankle of poetry worth thinking about: they testify to poetry’s ability to incite, provoke, and encourage. <br>
+poems in the fankle of poetry worth thinking about: they testify to poetry’s ability to <br>
+incite, provoke, and encourage. <br>
 <br>
 Patrick Romero McCafferty & Christian Lemay